aoijs/website/docs/guide/begin/README.md

 ---
-description: The page to guide you with Aoi.JS.
+description: This page will help begin your New Bot!
 ---

-# Getting Started

 ## Installation

 {% hint style="warning" %}
-**Node.JS 12.0.0 or newer is required.**
+**node.js 16.6.0 or newer is required.**
 {% endhint %}

 {% tabs %}